disp06/WOL_telegram_bot/README.md

 5. Send a simple random message to your bot.

-6. Visit this URL:
-   Replace BOT_TOKEN to your actual token in URL below: https://api.telegram.org/botBOT_TOKEN/getUpdates Find your chat_id: Look for the "id" field in the JSON response.
+6. Replace BOT_TOKEN to your actual token in URL below and visit: https://api.telegram.org/botBOT_TOKEN/getUpdates Find your chat_id: Look for the "id" field in the JSON response.